 Who is eligible for COVID-19 diagnostic PCR testing?

 Testing is available without an appointment for symptomatic as well as asymptomatic patients aged 8 years or older.
 Symptomatic patients are those with fever, shortness of breath, cough, and/or body aches; while asymptomatic patients have no such symptoms.
 In either case, our medical providers can administer a PCR test following a thorough medical examination.
+If you have recently tested positive for covid-19, you may not present at our center for a covid-19 PCR test until you have completed the requisite 14-day isolation period.

 What can I expect when I go to AFC Urgent Care for PCR testing?